3K pounds of plastic dumped at Florida Capitol to send message to lawmakers

 TALLAHASSEE, Fla.
-(WFLA) – Environmental activists made an appearance in Tallahassee this week and left a bold statement for lawmakers.
+(WFLA) – Environmental activists made an appearance in Tallahassee last week and left a bold statement for lawmakers.

 About 3,000 pounds of plastic waste was left on the steps of the historic State Capitol Building for a full day.
 The plastic had been collected along Florida’s coastlines.